-Thankfully there are now many excellent Australian-specific resources and international approaches to help us effectively engage others on the climate crisis and engage with the solutions for a safe climate future.
+There are many excellent, Australian-specific resources and international approaches to help us effectively communicate with others on the climate crisis and engage with the solutions for a safe climate future.

 Breakthrough short guides

 The top of our list are the short guides produced by Breakthrough- the National Centre for Climate Restoration.
 Breakthrough is an independent Australian think tank that develops critical thought leadership to influence the climate debate and policy making.

 Breakthrough’s new short guide series are quick and easy to read, with most only a few pages long.
 They include:

 - How to communicate a climate emergency